Flett Lecture Theatre

 - Investigating ancient DNA: Ian Barnes, the Natural History Museum.

-- Human behaviour under the microscope: Silvia Bello, the Natural History Museum.
+- Cannibals in Europe: Silvia Bello, the Natural History Museum.

 The ongoing AHOB project has revolutionised our understanding of humans in ancient Britain and the environments that shaped their lives.